-- 1. All forms required are available online at the BCA secure POR website. - 2.
-Unless otherwise arranged, all registrations and changes of information shall be accepted between the hours of 8:00 AM and 5:00 PM at THE BLOOMINGTON POLICE DEPARTMENT. - 3.
-If an predatory offender reports to the police department after the listed hours the officer/desk person should collect the offenders full name, date of birth, and contact information.
-This information should be sent to the sergeant of the Investigations Division for follow-up.
+- i.
+All forms required are available on line at the BCA secure POR website. - ii.
+Unless otherwise arranged, all registrations and changes of information shall be accepted between the hours of 8:00 AM and 5:00 PM at THE BLOOMINGTON POLICE DEPARTMENT. - iii.
+If an offender reports to the police department after the listed hours the officer/desk person should collect the offenders full name, date of birth, and contact information.
+This information should be sent to the Sergeant of the Crimes Against Person's Unit for follow-up.
 It is acceptable to send the information to the sergeant through the department email system.
-An Information or Offense Report is not required or necessary. - 4.
-Change of Information forms are to be completed online and submitted to the BCA as per requirements except in the case of an predatory offender being physically unable to report to THE BLOOMINGTON POLICE DEPARTMENT in which case, a form will be printed, and an officer will respond to offender's location to complete the form.
+An Information or Offense Report is not required or necessary. - iv.
+Change of Information forms are to be completed online and submitted to the BCA as per requirements except in the case of an offender being physically unable to report to THE BLOOMINGTON POLICE DEPARTMENT in which case, a form will be printed and an officer will respond to offender's location to complete the form.